 The Company's cash is primarily held in major Canadian financial institutions.
-The Company's receivables consist mainly of HST receivables due from the Federal Government of Canada and a balance due relating to share subscriptions receivable.
+The Company's receivables consist mainly of HST receivables due from the Federal Government of Canada and mineral property cost recovery receivables.
 Management believes that the credit risk concentration with respect to these financial instruments is minimal.